Qarj/log-parsed-json/README.md

 -   Remove trailing commas
 -   Add quotes to keys
 -   Convert single quotes, backticks, curly quotes, escaped double quotes and double escaped double quotes to double quotes
+-   Merge strings concatenated with a `+` to a single string

 ## Installation